Dimorld/ywtray/README.md

 THINGS TO CONSIDER
 ===============

 * The meteo API states weather data is updated every hour on the top of the hour, a user can have up to 10,000 calls to the api per 24 hrs cycle, and is free for non commercial use.
-If you have privacy concerns read their website.
+If You have privacy concerns read their website.
 * YAD updates information to the tray via a named pipe, the named pipe is created in /tmp and file descriptor 6 is used, inspired in [yad wiki example](https://github.com/v1cont/yad/wiki/Frontend-for-find(1) "yad wiki example")
-* The geolocation API is free to use, again if you have privacy concerns read their website.
+* The geolocation API is free to use, again if You have privacy concerns read their website.

 Notificador del clima escrito en yad